Commencement Frequently Asked Questions

 Regent University's colors are kelly green and royal blue.

-For commencement, there is no limit and tickets will NOT be issued; however, seating is on a first-come, first-served basis so guests should arrive early.
+For commencement, there is no limit; however, seating is on a first-come, first-served basis so guests should arrive early.
+Tickets will only be issued for Rock Church in the event that the ceremony is moved due to inclement weather.
+In that case, each student will receive three (3) rain location tickets.
 Please contact your school for information on the number of guests you may invite to your commissioning service.

 Guests will be able to view the ceremony via closed-circuit TV in Robertson Hall (family-friendly) or the Divinity Chapel.
 Signs will be present in the lobbies of both buildings.